queens-satellite-team/Space-School/lab4c/lab4c.md

 # Introduction
 And we're back!
 Welcome to the fourth lab (part c) of Space School!
-In this lab we are going to focus on the goals for the remainder of the semester which include finishing the payload software, creating a circuit diagram of your toast satand preparing for the end of semester presentation for the full team meeting on November 29th.
+In this lab we are going to focus on the goals for the remainder of the semester which include finishing the payload software, creating a circuit diagram of your toast sat, and preparing a short presentation for the full team meeting on November 29th.
 With school getting busier towards the end of the semester and only having two weeks of space school left we have rejigged the format and moved soldering to the second semester.
 Please see the [readme](https://github.com/queens-satellite-team/Space-School) of this repository for the updated schedule.

 If you have any questions, please feel free to reach out to Emma Paczkowski, Sean Tedesco, Piper Steffen, Thomas Sears, or any other member of the QSAT Team.
 Contact info can be found in the [readme](https://github.com/queens-satellite-team/Space-School) of this repository.